Science-Camp-TUI/tutorials/docs/system/index.md

 Once tested successfully, the code needs to be transferred to the Raspberry Pi.
 You may zip it and copy it over.
 The instructor will guide you through the process of running the code on the Raspberry Pi.

+### Part 8: Database interface (optional)

+If you are very fast and want to work on a separate task from this tutorial, you can try to implement the interface between mqtt and the InfluxDB yourself.
+But be sure to speak to a instructor first.

+What the program needs to accomplish is decoding the recieved data, labeling the seperate fields and send it to the database.

 [^1]: [Python Threads](https://docs.python.org/3/library/threading.html){:target="_blank"} are used to run multiple tasks concurrently.
 Threads are lighter than processes and share the same memory space.
 They are perfect for IO-bound tasks, such as reading from a file or sending data over a network.
 Please notice that python threads are not real system threads such as in programming languages like C++.